Purdue-CS193/homework-0-Natohk/index.md

 ## Header 2
 ###  My Favorite things about CS 193

-- The class time
+-* The class time
-- The classroom design
+-*The classroom design
-- Location is nice
+-* Location is nice

 1. Numbered
 2. List